This article is part of the 7-part Testing LangGraph Applications series. The examples come from the langgraph-testing-demo repository.

 - The graph stops safely

-- Downstream nodes (like writer) are not executed
+- Downstream nodes (like writer) aren’t executed

 Without this layer, your system might: